1109-Beck-Brandon/group39_senior_project/README.md

     &emsp;4a. sudo npm install -g @vue/cli<br />
     &emsp;4b. vue --version<br />

-I created the project with: "vue create ."
+Note: I created the project with: "vue create .".
+I believe the project should just already exist if you are pulling the project from main.

 ## IMPORTANT, BEFORE PUSHING ANY EDITS:

 Run the "npm run build" command to make a new "dist" folder.
 Delete the current "docs" folder, and rename the newly created "dist" folder to "docs".
 Currently the repository's deployment source is pointing to the "docs" folder for the webpage.

-The following text was automatically inputted after the vue project creation
+The following text was automatically inputted after the vue project creation, they are not my own notes.

 ## Project setup
 ```